futurice/ios-good-practices/README.md

 ### Image optimisation

-Xcode automatically tries to optimise resources living in asset catalogs.
+Xcode automatically tries to optimise resources living in asset catalogs (yet another reason to use them).
 Developers can choose from lossless and lossy compression algorithms.
-App icons are an exceptions: Apps with large or unoptimised app icons are known to be rejected by Apple.
+App icons are an exception: Apps with large or unoptimised app icons are known to be rejected by Apple.
 For app icons and more advanced optimisation of PNG files we recommend using [pngcrush][pngcrush-website] or [ImageOptim][imageoptim-website], its GUI counterpart.

 [pngcrush-website]: http://pmt.sourceforge.net/pngcrush/
 [imageoptim-website]:https://imageoptim.com/mac